-Born and raised in upstate New York, Lori spent many summers at Camp Ramah in New England as a camper, counselor and Rosh Aidah (unit head).
-Upon graduation from Rutgers College, Lori taught for several years at the Solomon Schechter Day School in Newton, MA.
-She later earned a Masters Degree in History from Carnegie Mellon University.
-In Chicago, before becoming the Director of Ramah Day Camp, Lori helped start the Board of Jewish Education’s Marshall Jewish Learning Center.
-She has also taught at the Florence Melton Adult Mini-School.
-As her own children matured, Lori developed a wealth of material for young children’s Shabbat programs and has given numerous presentations on how to run a Tot Shabbat program.
-Camp provides Lori with the perfect opportunity to share her love of Judaism.
+As Ramah Day Camp celebrates its 20th season, Lori is delighted to be at the helm for her 18th summer.
+Born and raised in upstate New York, she spent many summers at Camp Ramah in New England as a camper, counselor, and Rosh Aidah (unit head).
+Upon graduation from Rutgers University, Lori taught for several years at the Solomon Schechter Day School in Newton, Massachusetts.
+She later earned a master’s degree in history from Carnegie Mellon University.
+In Chicago, before becoming the director of Ramah Day Camp, Lori helped start the Board of Jewish Education's Marshall Jewish Learning Center.
+She also taught at the Florence Melton Adult Mini-School.

 Contact Email: firstname.lastname@example.org